mylesagray/blog/content/posts/2015-06-25-upgrading-a-legacy-readynas-from-raidiator-4-2-x-to-6-2-x/index.md

 * New plugin catalogue
 * A shiny new GUI :)

-**N.B: This operation will factory reset your NAS including all shares, take a backup first!**
+**N.B: This operation will factory reset your NAS including all shares, take a backup first!
+There is always a risk of bricking your device, I hold not responsibility for your actions or outcomes as a result of following this piece, use your own judgement, it's your responsibility.**

 So, first things first, download `R4toR6_Prep_Addon.bin` and `R4toR6_6.9.5.bin` from the [here](https://github.com/ChrisCarini/netgear-readynas-R4toR6).